Book recommendation: The Cat Who Talked to Ghosts

 According to an article from The Telegraph, Brett fought hard to make sure the show kept close to the source and insisted on using Arthur Conan Doyle’s original dialogue.
 When it was once suggested that a non-Doyle novel was used, Brett refused, supposedly saying, “No, I’m not doing anything that isn’t pure Doyle!”

 Bretts originally hesitated to take on the role because he had played happier characters on the stage in My Fair Lady and The Three Musketeers and in the movie version of My Fair Lady.
 I was surprised to see this week that he played Freddie Eynsford-Hill in My Fair Lady.
+He even sang!
+Not really, though…his voice was dubbed over.

 It was a trip to Barbados that gave him time to read the novels and short stories.
 He said if he did take on the role, he did not want to change Doyle’s original intentions or words.
 He took meticulous notes on Holmes’ mannerisms and online sources say he referred to all 80 pages of those notes during filming.

 “I think the character of Sherlock Holmes is frankly inhuman,” Gus Holwerda, who hosts the Jeremy Brett Sherlock Holmes Podcast with his brother, Luke, told The Telegraph in 2021.
 “Jeremy was a ‘becomer’, as he would say – a method actor [‘Try to become the creature and erase yourself,’ Brett once said].
 Becoming such a heavy and challenging character is a feat that few actors would have seriously attempted.
-Fans of the show appreciate the enterprise, and the toll it took on him.”
+Fans of the show appreciate the enterprise and the toll it took on him.”

 Brett, who was born Peter Jeremy William Huggins in 1933, immersed himself in the character.
 Some say almost too much.
-If a person hasn’t read the Holmes short stories they may not be aware of the darker elements of the character – his depression, mood swings, and opium/cocaine/morphine addiction.
+If a person hasn’t read the Holmes short stories, they may not be aware of the darker elements of the character – his depression, mood swings, and opium/cocaine/morphine addiction.
 Some articles online say that Brett, being a method actor in many ways, pulled some of those darker elements into his own personality.
-Though I didn’t read that he had any drug addictions he did deal with bipolar disorder and then heart problems later in life.
+Though I didn’t read that he had any drug addictions, he did deal with bipolar disorder and then heart problems later in life.

 To Brett, no screenwriter could outwrite Doyle, which was why he insisted on keeping the stories so close to the source material and even used Doyle’s dialogue himself.